roundyyy/devmultitool/README.md

 DevMultiTool provides several batch operations that can be performed on game objects.
 These include:

-- Moving, cloning, replacing etc.
+- Moving, cloning, replacing, enabling, disabling, setting, adjusting etc.
 - Adjusting position, rotation, and scale of game objects
 - Sorting game objects by name, material etc.
 - Setting layer and tag for multiple game objects